Handling Absences & Other Disruptions

 - Agreed to between the employee and the employer

 An employee's decision on whether to refuse a layoff and end their employment may affect their eligibility for federal government benefits

 Layoffs have a maximum length

-If the layoff is for reasons related to the COVID-19 emergency, the layoff can be up to 16 weeks in a 20 week period.
+If the layoff is for reasons related to the COVID-19 emergency, the layoff can be extended up to a maximum of 24 weeks, expiring on August 30, 2020.